Axelmartinez134/dr-nick-app/MARKETING_LINKS_BACKLOG.md

   - Cache-Control added (public, s-maxage, stale-while-revalidate)
 - Dependencies: 1, 2

-5. API: GET /m/[alias] (alias redirect)
+5. Public alias page: app/m/[alias]/page.tsx (no redirect)
-- Description: Route that 302-redirects to the latest versioned slug for this alias.
+- Description: Server-render the latest active snapshot for an alias; anchors preserved.
 - Acceptance:
-  - 302 to latest slug; 404 if alias not found
+  - SSR returns latest snapshot content for alias
+  - If no active snapshots: show friendly "This page is not available" + CTA to home (no 3xx)
 - Dependencies: 1, 3

 6. API: POST /api/marketing/shares/[slug]/revoke